awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

   When possible, the state of the desktop is saved to the root volume of the WorkSpace\.
 The WorkSpace resumes when a user logs in, and all open documents and running programs return to their saved state\.
 **Note**
 AutoStop GraphicsPro WorkSpaces do not preserve the state of data and programs when they stop\.
 For GraphicsPro WorkSpaces, we recommend saving your work when you’re done using them each time\.
+For Bring Your Own License \(BYOL\) AutoStop WorkSpaces, a large number of concurrent logins could result in significantly increased time for WorkSpaces to be available\.
+If you expect many users to log into your BYOL AutoStop WorkSpaces at the same time, please consult your account manager for advice\.
 **Important**
 **AutoStop WorkSpaces are automatically stopped only if the WorkSpaces are disconnected\.** A WorkSpace is disconnected only in the following circumstances:
 If the user manually disconnects from the WorkSpace or quits the Amazon WorkSpaces client application\.